 1. Diversify Revenue Streams

-Putting all your eggs in one basket, say, relying solely on YouTube AdSense or brand deals, is risky.
-Creators are now mixing income sources: affiliate links, premium subscriptions (like Patreon or Fanhouse), digital products (think Notion templates, courses, presets), and even live or virtual events.
-This kind of portfolio approach helps cushion creators from platform changes or revenue dips.
+Relying solely on AdSense or brand deals is risky.
+Successful creators now combine multiple income sources, affiliate links, premium subscriptions (Patreon, Fanhouse), digital products (courses, templates, presets), and live or virtual events.
+A diversified approach cushions against platform changes and revenue dips.

 For a more sustainable approach, creators can benefit from a clear, adaptable content strategy that aligns with their goals and audience behavior.